equalsraf/ffcli/ff/MANUAL.md

 	$ ff attr a href

 The __property__ command is similar to attr, however properties are JSON values.
-Strings are quoted, and null values are ignored.
+Strings are quoted, and null values are not printed.

 	$ ff property html scrollWidth
 	1907

+But the output can be filtered for type, e.g. to print only string properties without quotes

+	$ ff property -S a href

 ## Executing Javascript